 Flight of the Woolaroc

-High-octane aviation fuel developed by Phillips Petroleum powered the “Woolaroc” monoplane to victory in a dangerous 1927 air race over the Pacific.
-Several competitors will be lost over the ocean.
+High-octane gas powered the “Woolaroc” monoplane to victory in a deadly 1927 air race over the Pacific.

 It was a foggy Tuesday morning, August 16, 1927, as eight airplanes prepared for takeoff before a crowd of more than 50,000 at the Oakland Airport in California.